Jimmy Somerville: Bronski Beat (1983–1985)

-In 1983, Somerville co-founded the synthpop group Bronski Beat, which had several hits in the British charts.
-Their biggest hit was "Smalltown Boy", which reached No. 3 in the UK charts.
+In 1983, Somerville co-founded the synth-pop group Bronski Beat, which had several hits in the British charts.
+Their biggest hit was "Smalltown Boy", which peaked at number three on the UK Singles Chart.
 In the music video Somerville plays the song's titular character, who leaves his hostile hometown for the friendlier city, reflecting Somerville's own experiences when he moved to London.